688 - Pinball - live

 What took you so long?

-every day i play bingo and i
+Every day I play bingo and I fucking shake.

-the prosecutor said prosecutor carol was a political boss and had dirt on everyone which he had used to get what he wanted but the cases fell apart over time streetcart Charlie's case was dismissed, and by 1973, there were only 10 cases remaining.
+The prosecutor said Prosecutor Carroll was a political boss and had dirt on everyone, which he'd used to get what he wanted.
+But the cases fell apart over time.

 Ex-Chief Ramon had been given immunity accidentally.
+They were like

-And then he went and just laid it all out, and they were like, fuck.
+And then he went and just laid it all out, and they were like, Fuck.

-So, you were doing everything.
+So you were doing everything.
+Yep.

 Anyway, have a good life.